Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Introduction

-In this work, we strive to mitigate over-forgetting in unlearning for LLMs, through entanglement-aware loss reweighting and proxy constraint.
-We propose EAGLE (Entanglement-Awareness Guided Loss Reweighting), the first method to explicitly model the heterogeneous memorization of forget samples by leveraging their entanglement with the retain dataset to guide adaptive loss reweighting.
-Specifically, EAGLE measures per-sample similarity in the embedding space and dynamically adjusts the forgetting effort by reweighting the loss for each forget sample accordingly.
-Given the sensitivity of optimal thresholds to variations in models and data, setting a fixed stopping criteria is unreliable.
-To better identify an appropriate threshold, we leverage open-source LLMs to construct proxy constraint by predicting retrain model performance on forget samples.
-For each sample, the LLMS is prompted with a few examples illustrating how the retrained model predicts, and then generates proxy outputs that approximate the retain model's behavior.
+Furthermore, the absence of a clear stopping criterion makes it difficult to determine when unlearning is sufficient, increasing the risk of over-unlearning.
+A naive approach might be to rely on a fixed threshold to terminate unlearning; however, this is unreliable because the optimal stopping point is highly sensitive to variations in model architecture, data distribution, and individual samples.
+To better address this, we leverage open-source LLMs to construct proxy constraint by predicting retrained model performance on forget samples.
+For each sample, the LLM is prompted with a few examples illustrating how the retrained model predicts, and then generates proxy outputs that approximate the retain model's behavior.
 These proxy outputs are used in a loss-based penalty mechanism to specify how much the model should still ``remember'' the targeted information.
-By penalizing deviations from these proxy targets, the mechanism provides principled guidance to constrain unnecessary loss escalation and prevent over-forgetting.
+By penalizing deviations from these proxy targets, the mechanism provides principled guidance to constrain unnecessary loss escalation and prevent over-unlearning.

-We conduct comprehensive evaluations on two representative benchmarks: TOFU \cite{maini2024tofu} (using Phi-1.5 and LLaMA2-7B) and MUSE \cite{shi2024muse} (covering BBC News and Harry Potter subsets with LLaMA2-7B and ICLM).
-Our EAGLE-PC framework is instantiated on four mainstream unlearning optimizers (GA, GD, NPO, NPO+GD), consistently enhancing unlearning.
-Notably, EAGLE-PC (NPO+GD) closely matches the performance of the retrain model on TOFU, while EAGLE-PC (GA) even outperforms GD, demonstrating that entanglement-aware guidance using only the average retain embedding can surpass stronger baselines with full retain data.
+We extensively evaluate EGUP on two representative benchmarks, TOFU \cite{maini2024tofu} and MUSE \cite{shi2024muse}.
+When integrated into diverse mainstream unlearning pipelines, EGUP consistently outperforms baselines and further achieves almost the same performance as full retraining.
+More importantly, EGUP consistently outperforms baselines that depend on retain data, while using only the averaged retain embedding.
 Our contributions are summarized as follows: